Table of contents

 Of course, there is not one property market around Australia as the following chart clearly shows.

-The ongoing rise in housing values reflects a persistent imbalance between supply and demand which varies in magnitude across our cities and regions.
+The recent rise in property values reflects a persistent imbalance between supply and demand which varies in magnitude across our cities and regions.

 Although the pace of gains has slowed a little, most regions are still recording value growth well below the highs of last year.